Is Poland’s Liberal Democracy in Ruins?

 The active and visible civil society challenges the current government and represents a wide range of political positions, but the ruling party is making their work increasingly complicated.

-In 2017, the creation of the National Institute for Freedom and Committee for non-profit Concerns reformed the relationship between NGOs and the state.
+In 2017, the creation of the National Institute for Freedom and a Committee for non-profit Concerns reformed the relationship between NGOs and the state.
 The government has created a system that favors organizations ideologically close to the government through the distribution of state funding.
 At the same time, changes in the laws regulating public gatherings have also been tilted towards government-friendly groups.

 However, despite these obstacles, grassroots mobilization seems strong, persistent, and even growing.
 If we look beyond institutional indicators, Poland’s democratic backsliding is not that simple to confirm after all.